-The wife of a beggar, unavowed-employment hand, stigmatized hand, or suspected hand, consigned to an Industry-house, might be consigned (if living with the husband) to an Industry-house likewise, unless by consent of all three parties, the husband, the wife, and the Direction Board, (on report from the chaplain,) it should be ordered otherwise: - and to the same house, unless on petition, by either husband or wife, it be determined otherwise:and (unless on like determination, grounded on like petition) the self-liberation accounts of husband and wife should then be consolidated into one-that when the parties go out, they may go out together.
+The wife of a beggar, unavowed-employment hand, stigmatized hand, or suspected hand, consigned to an Industry-house, might be consigned (if living with the husband) to an Industry-house likewise, unless by consent of all three parties, the husband, the wife, and the Direction Board, (on report from the chaplain,) it should be ordered otherwise :---and to the same house, unless on petition, by either husband or wife, it be determined otherwise :and (unless on like determination, grounded on like petition) the self-liberation accounts of husband and wife should then be consolidated into one-that when the parties go out, they may go out together.
 Cohabitation should be received as presumptive proof of marriage, for the purpose of justifying on the part of the Company the exercise of power to this effect; unless and until this presumptive marriage be disproved, by a valid one with a husband or wife living at the time of the proof Section IV.
 Efficiency of this Plan.
-By this and with inadequate powers, a most respectable Society have so long been striving at, upon a comparatively minute scale.
+By this plan might be accomplished-and that in a degree little short of perfection-upon an allcomprehensive scale-and not only without expense, but with profit-what at a vast expense, and with inadequate powers, a most respectable Society have so long been striving at, upon a comparatively minute scale.
 In 1795, numbers provided for, 131: rate of expense per head, £28, 10s. a-year, over and above earnings.
-Total cost of the pauper population, were the whole of it provided for at that rate, £14,250,000 a year.-Extirpating habitual depredation, will not extirpate depredation altogether, but it will go a great way towards it:-casual is probably the smaller branch.
+Total cost of the pauper population, were the whole of it provided for at that rate, £14,250,000 a year.-Extirpating habitual depredation, will not extirpate depredation altogether, but it will go a great way towards it: -casual is probably the smaller branch.